 Pulse type(s): Soggy (Ru)

 Yin Chen Hao Tang is sometimes prescribed by TCM practitioners to treat Damp-Heat.
-This pattern leads to symptoms such as bitter taste in the mouth, scanty dark urination, aversion to cold and fever.
+This pattern leads to symptoms such as fever, swollen neck glands, headaches and stifling sensation in the chest and epigastrium.
 Patients with Damp-Heat typically exhibit soggy (Ru) pulses.

 The general symptoms of Damp-Heat are the heaviness of the body and head as well as low temperature fever rising in the afternoon.
 The patients are not hot on... read more about Damp-Heat